LLM Reference

 Trinity-Large-Thinking vs TxGemma

 Trinity-Large-Thinking (2026) and TxGemma (2024) are frontier reasoning models from Arcee AI and Google DeepMind.
-Trinity-Large-Thinking ships a 256K-token context window, while TxGemma ships a not-yet-sourced context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+Trinity-Large-Thinking ships a 256k-token context window, while TxGemma ships a not-yet-sourced context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 Trinity-Large-Thinking is safer overall; choose TxGemma when provider fit matters.